Symmetry-required Orbital Selectivity in Monolayer FeSe: Results and Discussion

-\textit{{\red Symmetry-required orbital selectivity.--}} Here, we show that the origin of this orbital selective coupling seen in Fig.~\ref{fig:DFT_bands} lies in the symmetry properties of the Bloch states formed at the M point from $x^2-y^2$ and $\{xz,yz\}$ orbitals.
+Here, we show that the origin of this orbital selective coupling seen in Fig.~\ref{fig:DFT_bands} lies in the symmetry properties of the Bloch states formed at the M point from $x^2-y^2$ and $\{xz,yz\}$ orbitals.

 FeSe belongs to the non-symmorphic space group 129, $P4/nmm$, which has point group $D_{4h}$, and the Fe atoms occupy Wyckoff position 2a, with site-symmetry $D_{2d}$.
 At the M point in the NM case, when spin-orbit coupling (SOC) is neglected, there are four different two-dimensional irreducible representations (IRs), labeled $M_1,M_2,M_3,M_4$.
 Using the notation of the Bilbao crystallographic server~\cite{Aroyo:2006,Aroyo2:2006}, the $x^2-y^2$ orbitals at the two Fe sites form a $M_1$ IR, while the $\{xz,yz\}$ orbitals contribute to both a $M_3$ and a $M_4$ IR.
 In the DFT calculations for the non-magnetic state, the $\{xz,yz\}$ states at the M point closest to the chemical potential form a $M_4$ IR, and the corresponding $M_3$ IR appears approximately 1~eV lower.